google/oss-fuzz/projects/example/my-api-repo/README.md

 Example of [OSS-Fuzz ideal integration](../../../docs/ideal_integration.md).

-This directory contains an example software project that has all the traits of [ideal](../../../docs/ideal_integration.md) support for fuzzing.
+This directory contains an example software project that has most of the traits of [ideal](../../../docs/ideal_integration.md) support for fuzzing.

 ## Files in my-api-repo
 Imagine that these files reside in your project's repository: